netxms/netxms-doc/admin/database-monitoring.rst

 ========

 |product_name| subagent for Informix (further referred to as Informix subagent)
-monitors one or more Informix databases and reports database-related parameters.
+monitors one or more Informix databases and reports database-related metrics.

-All parameters available from Informix subagent are collected or calculated once per minute, thus its recommended to set DCI poll interval for these items to 60 seconds or more.
-All parameters are obtained or derived from the data available in Informix system catalogs.
+All metrics available from Informix subagent are collected or calculated once per minute, thus its recommended to set DCI poll interval for these items to 60 seconds or more.
+All metrics are obtained or derived from the data available in Informix system catalogs.
 Informix subagent does not monitor any of the metrics related to lower level database layers, such as database processes.
-Monitoring of such parameters can be achieved through the standard |product_name| functionality.
+Monitoring of such metrics can be achieved through the standard |product_name| functionality.

 Pre-requisites
 --------------